huntabyte/bits-ui/content/components/combobox.md

 ---
 title: Combobox
-description: Provides users with the ability to pick from a list of options displayed in a dropdown.
+description: Enables users to pick from a list of options displayed in a dropdown.
 ---

 <script>